 - We were told it’s easier to do the full hike in the reverse of our instructions, because the uphill will be on road and the downhill is trail.

 - Start early.
 Rain is unpredictable and the more horses that go through, the more beat up the trail gets.

 So, reader, get out into that cloud forest, but know what to expect!
-One day we’ll be back to finish the second half of the hike….
-What do you think, does this hike sound worth it, or would you rather take the shortcut?
+One day we’ll be back to finish the second half of the Valle de Cocora hike….
+What do you think, does hiking Valle de Cocora sound worth it, or would you rather take the shortcut for a photo op?